go-spatial/tegola-docs/content/tutorials/tegola-with-olms.md

 To get setup for using OLMS you'll need a Tegola source, a Mapbox stylesheet, and the OLMS library.

 ### Tegola source
 The first thing you'll need is a Tegola endpoint.
-You can either setup one locally by following the instructions located in the [Tegola docs](http://tegola.io/documentation/getting-started/) or you can use an existing endpoint.
+You can either set up one locally by following the instructions located in the [Tegola docs](http://tegola.io/documentation/getting-started/) or you can use an existing endpoint.

 For the following example we'll be pulling in data from a Tegola instance hosted at https://osm.tegola.io.